 Gas

 Repair Category 1

-Notes No significant defects evident, based on limitations.
+Notes No significant defects evident.
 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.